dkagramanyan/wc_cv/docs/api/data.md

 a {py:class}`~combra.data.PobeditDataset` capped at `N` images per class and calls {py:meth}`~combra.data.PobeditDataset.generate_angles`, writing one `angles_n{N}.parquet` per sample size into `out_dir`.
-A parquet is only (re)generated when it is missing **or** exists but lacks rows at `step` (`generate_angles` overwrites, it does not append), so reruns are cheap.
+A parquet is only (re)generated when it is missing **or** exists but lacks rows at one of the requested steps (`generate_angles` overwrites, it does not append), so reruns are cheap.
 One status line is printed per call.

 :param h5_path: Source HDF5 (or class-folder) passed to each `PobeditDataset`.
 :type h5_path: str or Path